-The products accepted at PaintCare drop-off sites are the same products that have a fee when they are sold.
-PaintCare Products include interior and exterior architectural coatings sold in containers of 5 gallons or less.
+Architectural paints ("PaintCare Products") are defined as interior and exterior architectural coatings sold in containers of 5 gallons or less.
 However, they do not include aerosol products (spray cans), industrial maintenance (IM), original equipment manufacturer (OEM), or specialty coatings.
+Here are examples: